leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

     - Payment Card Industry (PCI)
     - Federal Risk and Authorization Management Program (FedRAMP)
   - Due care/Due Diligence
+    - due care: responsible protection of assets. aligns what security should be doing with what the org should be doing
+    - due diligence: ability to *prove* due care
 - Legal and compliance
   - Cybercrimes and data breaches
   - Licensing and Intellectual Property (IP)